red/docs/reactivity.md

 		b: base react [b/color/1: to integer!
 255 * s/data]
 	]

 This example sets a reactive relation between a slider named `s` and a base face named `b`.
-When the slider is moved, the base face background red component is changed accordingly.
+When the slider is moved, the base face's background red component is changed accordingly.
 The reactive expression cannot be re-used for a different set of faces.
 This is the simplest form of reactive behavior you can set for graphic objects in Red/View.

 **Example 2**

     vec: make reactor! [x: 0 y: 10]
     box: object [length: is [square-root (vec/x ** 2) + (vec/y ** 2)]]

-This other example is not related to GUI, it calculates the length of a vector defined by `vec/x` and `vec/y` using a reactive expression.
+This example is not related to the GUI system.
+It calculates the length of a vector defined by `vec/x` and `vec/y` using a reactive expression.
 Once again, the source object is statically specified, using its name (`vec`) in the reactive expression.

-Another form of static relations can be defined using `is` operator, where the resulting value of the reaction evaluation will be set to a word (in any context).
+Another form of static relation can be defined using the `is` operator, where the value of the reaction evaluation is set to a word (in any context).

 **Example 3**

 	a: make reactor! [x: 1 y: 2 total: is [x + y]]

 The word `total` above has its value set to the `x + y` expression.
-Each time `x` or `y` values change, `total` will be immediatly updated.
-Notice that path are not used in this case to specify the reactive sources, as `is` is used directly inside a reactor's body.
+Each time the `x` or `y` values change, `total` is immediately updated.
+Notice that paths are not needed in this case, to specify the reactive sources, because `is` is used directly inside the reactor's body and so knows its context.

 **Example 4**

 	a: make reactor! [x: 1 y: 2]
 	total: is [a/x + a/y]

-This variation of Example 3 shows that a global word can also be the target of a reactive relation (but cannot be the source).
-This form is the closest to the Excel formula model.
+This variation of Example 3 shows that a global word can also be the target of a reactive relation (though it can't be the source).
+This form is the closest to a spreadsheet's (e.g. Excel) formula model.

-Note: due to the size of global context, making it reactive could have a significant overall slowdown on Red's performances, though, that could be overcome in the future.
+Note: due to the size of global context, making it reactive could have significant performance overhead, though that could be overcome in the future.

 ## Dynamic Relations

-Static relations are very simple to specify, but they don't scale well if you need to provide the same reaction to a great number of reactors, or if the reactors are anonymous (reminder: all objects are anonymous by default).
-In such case, the reaction needs to be specified using a *function* and `react/link` form.
+Static relations are very easy to specify, but they don't scale well if you need to provide the same reaction to a number of reactors, or if the reactors are anonymous (reminder: all objects are anonymous by default).
+In such cases, the reaction should be specified using a *function* and `react/link`.

 **Example**